Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Aggressive Defense System will now stop tracking projectiles immediately once the player runs out of bioelectric energy.
 - Datacube with ALL_SHIFTS account information in Versalife offices (M06) can now be randomized anywhere in the office except for the security room.
 - Bingo goals that require you to kill or knockout a specific character yourself should now be marked as failed more reliably if killed or knocked out by someone other than the player.
+- Bingo goal adjustments:
+  - "Ignore Paul in the 747 Hangar" now allows either a kill or knock out.
+  - "I SPILL MY DRINK!" now allows either a kill or knock out.
 </details>